moorelanguage/lenape-word-game/README.md

 ## Known Issues

-According to the repo I forked "The game is still in development and definitely has a lot of bugs."
+The logo placeholder doesn't render in github webapp.

 ### Development Roadmap
+This Roadmap is in order of "sooner -> later"

+- fix logo placeholder render
+- add more words
 - add animation to make the letters flip like a card!
 Make it feel like a card game!
-- add more words
 - make a toggle between Lenape Dialects (only has Southern Unami Dialect right now)
 - speaking of Southern Unami, creating an option to toggle with or without diacritics depending on what the user wants.